What’s with all these “natural” deodorants in plastic packaging?

 Homemade Deodorant Recipes

 If you don’t want to spend money on someone else’s concoction, try making your own natural deodorant.
-Recipes abound across the Internet.
+Recipes abound on the Internet.
 Google is your friend.
 Most include combinations of coconut oil, baking soda, cornstarch or arrowroot powder, and essential oils.
 Here are a few from bloggers I trust:

 Crunchy Betty is chock full of natural DIY cosmetic recipes, and Leslie, the author of the site, is fastidious in making sure the ingredients she recommends come from reliable sources and are not toxic or environmentally harmful in any way.
 The girl knows how to research.
 Here are a few of her posts on making your own deodorant: